Skip to main content

 Act before it is too late

 The earlier you act, the more options you have.
 If you are behind on mortgage payments, your lender will follow a process that gives you time - but that time is limited.
-Speaking to a cash buyer now, while you still have time, gives you the best chance of avoiding repossession entirely.
+Even if you need to sell a house fast with a mortgage still on it, speaking to a cash buyer now gives you the best chance of avoiding repossession entirely.

 If you are facing financial difficulties, we also recommend contacting Citizens Advice or StepChange for free, impartial debt advice.
 They can help you understand all of your options and ensure you make the right decision for your circumstances.